wpp/ScreenStream/README.md

-*A simple demo for creating a screen stream with Chrome's `desktopCapture` API in your web-application.*
+*A simple demo on how to write a Chrome extension to access the `desktopCapture` API in your web-application.* (Avoid `chrome://flags`!)

 <img src="images/3.gif">